Industry News

 In a communications project, the brief plays a central role.

-It helps coordinate teams, structure discussions and track progress.
+It helps to coordinate teams, structure exchanges and track progress.

 Today, projects often involve several channels: social media, digital campaigns, video content.